maomaoytxiao/maomaoxiao.github.io/_pages/publications.md

 ## Promoted articles
 _____

-- Yuan-Min Shen, **Yi-Ting Xiao** (2021) Occurrence and management of powdery mildew in Changhua region in recent years.
+- Yuan-Min Shen, **Yi-Ting Xiao.** (2021) Occurrence and management of powdery mildew in Changhua region in recent years.
 Journal of Taichung Trading Quotation, 263, 3-3(3)

 - **Yi-Ting Xiao**, Yuan-Min Shen.
 (2020) Study on the characteristics and the management of cruciferous black spot pathogens *Alternaria brassicae* (Berk) Sacc.
 Journal of Taichung Trading Quotation, 247, 3-3(3).